j9brown/scenery/README.md

   - Switches: `state` ("on" or "off")
   - Covers: `state` ("open" or "closed")

 Use the `scene.turn_on` action to activate a scene entity.

-You can activate scenes within a scene group using a [scene select entity](#scene-select-element).
+You can also activate scenes within a scene group using a [scene select entity](#scene-select-element).

 The scene entity's default name is formed by combining the scene group name and the scene name.
 If you specify a `unique_id` then you can change the entity's ID and name in the Home Assistant UI.